niiknow/lambda-template/README.md

 4. Make sure to not commit your `env.yml`.

 # Future Enhancement / TODO
-- [x] Demonstrate consolidate.js using doTjs templating
-- [x] Customize nunjucks templating as default template
-- [x] Dynamic retrieval of item json
-- [x] Since a schema is known and defined, render template from some page configuration file stored in the cloud/secure s3?
-- [ ] Optimize, optimize, optimize: caching template file to disk, precompiled template, caching to redis, etc...
 - [ ] Demonstrate CMS front-end with openresty.

 # NOTE / WARNINGS
 * Async is use for all templating including the default nunjucks template, please see all nunjucks recommendation for async templating, especially: https://mozilla.github.io/nunjucks/templating.html#asynceach
 * Default file cache for everything is 10 minutes.
 This can be overridden with CACHE_MIN environment variable.
 CACHE_MIN=0 to basically disable cache but still rely on remote server response to If-Modified-Since.
 Note: even a small amount of cache like 2 minutes is better than no cache.
 This prevent you from getting DDOS response or max out API request per seconds limit.
 * It is also recommended to pass in all your state data and use stateUrls feature only when necessary.
 Example, get one object for SEO rendering purpose such as article, blog, product, recipe, etc...
 * Caching is done by storing the MD5 hash of the file URL with its content on AWS /tmp folder.
 It is difficult to clear all cache because the file/cache can exists on multiple machines.
-See next next item...
+See next item...
 * Overcoming cache issue/how-to hack the cache - you can use a popular method for cache busting often done the client-side browser side.
 Since we generate the cache based on template URLs, you can bypass cache by having a cache-busting querystring in your URL, example: https://template.url.com/index.html?cb=YYYYMMDD for daily cache busting or even hourly.
 WARNING: Do this for anything less than hourly.
 It may result in running out of /tmp space or even worse, slow performance.
 * So you store your config on some private s3 repo.
 Simply give your Lambda function access to the repo and use the GET method to render: https://github.com/niiknow/serverless-template/blob/master/handler.js#L10 with https://your-function-url/render/tenantCode?url=https://s3.amazonaws.com/private-bucket-name/tenantCodeOrPath/index.json